arm61/pylj/docs/source/particles-and-potentials.md

 With one species, `pair_potentials` has a single entry.
 A mixture of argon and xenon would need three: argon with argon, xenon with xenon, and argon with xenon.

-The simulation starts by placing the atoms on a square lattice, and `configuration` records where they are. `pylj` reports every quantity in SI units, so the positions are in metres; the cell above converts them to Angstrom for printing.
+The simulation starts by placing the atoms on a square lattice, and `configuration` records where they are.

+Two units conventions meet in this cell. `initialise` takes its lengths in Angstrom; the potential takes SI units, joules and metres; and `Species` takes the mass in atomic mass units.
+Everything a simulation reports back is in SI units, so the positions above are in metres, and the cell converts them to Angstrom for printing.

 ## The energy of the whole box